How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

 When Ace got a little older, he started to develop a bad habit of biting a little too hard!

 I knew mouthing, nipping, and biting in puppies was very common, and I knew he wasn’t biting Tyson to hurt him on purpose, but those little baby teeth were like little razors!

 Tyson was such a good big brother (literally).
 Tyson Is a 55-lb American Pitbull Terrier and Ace at this time was a 10-lb Pitbull Lab mix.

 Tyson would allow Ace to bite and pull on his neck skin and do nothing.

 If Ace got a little too rough, Tyson would just wrestle him to the ground and lay his head on him so he couldn’t move.
-“It was hilarious to see”.
+“It was hilarious to see.”
 If Ace nipped Tyson a bit too hard, he would let out a yelp!
-That was enough to cause Ace to immediately stop nipping him.
+That was enough to cause Ace to stop biting him immediately.

 The night Tyson came running into my bedroom to get away from Ace was the night I noticed how big a problem this truly was.
 Tyson literally, had scabs all over his neck where Ace had been biting on him!

 As the months went by, Ace never grew out of his bad habit.
 I was literally always having to play referee to stop Ace when he got a little to amped-up.

 Ace was around 7 months old when I decided enough was enough.
 He was entirely too old to be still nipping at Tyson.